somtoval/somtoval/README.md

-# Hi there! 👋 I'm [Your Name]
+# Hi there!
+I'm Somto  😎

 Welcome to my GitHub!
 I'm a **Backend Developer** with a passion for **AI and Data Science**.
-I enjoy building robust web applications, exploring data, and continuously learning new technologies.
+I enjoy building robust applications, exploring data, and continuously learning new technologies.
 Here’s a bit about what I do:

 ## 🚀 Tech Stack